 Conversely, if the donor’s cost basis for income tax purposes is very low relative to the fair market value of the property, it might be advantageous to retain the property until death because of the stepped-up basis at death rules.
-(This is especially true if inclusion of the property will generate little or no gift tax because it will pass to a surviving spouse and qualify for a marital deduction, or if the asset owner is “sheltered” by the unified credit.)
-The result of the stepped-up basis provision is that a portion of the future capital gain would be avoided in the event the property is later sold by the estate or heir.
-But if the property should be sold, it may pay to transfer it first to a low-bracket age 24 or over family member by gift; that individual could then sell it and realize a lower tax.
-For instance, on a $10,000 gain, a father in a 39.6% income tax bracket (in 2013) would pay $2,000 in tax (20% maximum capital gains rate).
-If, instead, he gave the stock to his 25 year old daughter, who was in a 0% income tax bracket, she would pay no tax, a $2,000 saving.
+(This is especially true if inclusion of the property will generate little or no gift tax because it will pass to a surviving spouse and qualify for a marital deduction, or if the donor’s estate is below the applicable exemption amount.)
+Due to a stepped-up basis provision, the capital gain the decedent would have recognized if he or she had sold the property during his or her lifetime would be avoided in the event the property is later sold by the estate or heir.
+But if the property must be sold during life, it may be prudent to gift it to a low-bracket age 24 or over family member by gift; that individual could then sell it and realize a lower tax.

 A third possibility is that the donor’s cost basis is approximately the same or only slightly below fair market value.
-Again, the rules providing for a gift tax addition to basis are of little help.
+In this instance, the rules providing for a gift tax addition to basis are of little help.
 The addition to basis is limited to gift tax allocable to appreciation in the property at the time of the gift.
 One further factor that should be considered is the likelihood that the donee will want or need to sell the property in the foreseeable future.
 If this is not likely, the income tax basis (except for depreciable property) will be relatively meaningless.

 CHAPTER ENDNOTES